Gender and Poverty from a Feminist Perspective

 What this shows is that gender inequality not only exists in Britain, but that it is getting worse.

 The differing factions of Feminism disagree on the reasons for this growing disparity.
-Liberal Feminists believe that this is due to ignorance, gender prejudiced laws, and socialisation, incorporating religion.
-Marxist Feminism places the blame on Capitalism, that it allows the exploitation of women as a free work force.
-Radical Feminists blame the Patriarchal nature of society.
+Liberal Feminists have believed that this is due to ignorance, gender prejudiced laws, and socialisation, incorporating religion.
+Marxist Feminism has placed the blame on Capitalism, that it allows the exploitation of women as a free work force.
+Radical Feminists have blamed the Patriarchal nature of society.
 All of these views have credence, but some are more helpful than others.

 Feminism and patriarchal theology

 The Church was previously the centre of the community; it disseminated the news and was the moral guiding point for its congregation.
 It was also the foundation of many Patriarchal beliefs within society, both etymologically and sociologically.
 It should be noted that the severity of gender prejudice within religion differs from one belief system to another.
 The predominantly Christian churches in Britain, though relatively forward thinking in their views towards women, are rarely well represented by them.
 Indeed, the issue of ordaining women priests is still powerful enough to cause schisms.

 Although society is becoming more secular, and more multi-faith, the Prime Minister David Cameron can still declare that we are a Christian country.
 This shows that the allegiance between the male-dominated Cabinet and male-dominated church is as strong as ever.